 - An introduction to WWII history and geography

-- Genocide and the Holocaust
+- Genocides and the Holocaust

 Teachers can prepare students by downloading ready-to-use lesson plans specially prepared to complement the Courage to Care program.
 Additional reference material and activities are also available.